 UNESCO Biosphere Reserve Lake Bosomtwe: Environmental Education and Sustainable Agriculture

-The Water Resources Commission is promoting the sustainable conservation of the Biosphere Reserve in Ghana with educational programmes in schools, trainings for farmers and afforestation measures.
-In addition, the orally transmitted stories of the Ashanti people living at Lake Bosomtwe are collected and documented.
+The Water Resources Commission promoted the sustainable conservation of the Biosphere Reserve in Ghana with educational programmes in schools, trainings for farmers and afforestation measures.
+In addition, the orally transmitted stories of the Ashanti people living at Lake Bosomtwe were collected and documented.

 The aim of #SOSAfricanHeritage is to contribute to preserving independent and sustainable organisational structures at African World Heritage Sites and Biosphere Reserves with the participation of civil society as well as to secure spaces dedicated to education for global citizenship, sustainability and cultural diversity.

 Located in the Ashanti region in southern Ghana, Lake Bosomtwe is the only natural lake in the country and one of just six meteorite lakes in the world.
 It was probably formed about a million years ago when the crater created by the impact of an asteroid gradually filled with rainwater.
 The drainless lake has a diameter of eight kilometres and its surroundings are formed by three different ecosystems - forests, wetlands and mountains - which are home to a large number of animal and plant species.